jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 This exploratory form of taste also affords a certain lightness and freedom to how we play with and consider nascent ideas.

 When I find the craftsmanship of one mug more aesthetic than another, I'm not expected to make it legible in terms of what has already been done before.
-I really like sharp walls that are slightly tapered outwards.
+I know that I really like sharp walls that are slightly tapered outwards.
 They shouldn't be too thin or the piece will feel flimsy and fragile but it also shouldn't be too heavy or it will feel like a heavy rock in your hand.
 I like more speckled clay bodies that are more earthy and warm in tone paired with slightly cooler glazes.
-Lately, I've been pairing a creamy white base glaze and a beautiful layer of celadon overtop.
-That particular celadon glazes gives off a faint tinkling when they are fresh out of the furnace as the glaze contracts and forms beautiful internal cracking patterns.

-I'd like to think that I've started to develop a palate for what personally feels and looks good in pottery.
-I have very explicitly avoided trying to define my taste of pottery in terms of specific styles or potters.

-I know that if I did feel that pressure, I would have spent a lot more time learning and reading about various pottery techniques, the names of different forms, and what glazes have been popular on social media rather than actually going and working with clay.
-My actual experience of pottery would be with the intention of being able to emulate what has been done before.
-I would think about the shape of the walls and type of glaze insofar as it produces the right _thing_ that I see other people make.
+This was developed over many hours of actually throwing and making pottery, not from feeling pressured to compare it to what other people have done.
+I know that if I did feel it, I would have spent a lot more time learning and reading about various pottery techniques, the names of different forms, and what glazes have been popular on social media rather than actually going and working with clay.

 We have built up an instinctive habit of looking things up and seeing how other people have done it before trying it for ourselves.
 But the downside is that this habit primes our brains to value our work in the context of the taste of others rather than of our own.
 We have outsourced our value systems for what is good and bad (how we may judge aesthetic value) to other people.